public-key-cryptography/public-key-editor/README.md

 	cryptography because nonlinear, multivariate, multi-dimensional, modular and non-modular equations are unsolvable.

-	A 128 K bit factorization cipher is also included because factorization is unbreakable even by a poly- nomial-time algorithm if the key size is large enough, and the cipher decrypts in only 10^8 operations or < 100 ms. This is the maximum number of operations or time allowed for a cipher to be included in the software because there are 16 ciphers that have to be decrypted and each message has to decrypt in
-	< 1 second even on a single-core processor.
-This cipher uses real factorization or the quadratic resi-
-	due c = m ^ 2 ^ k mod n, not coprime root extraction c = m ^ e mod n where (e, phi(n)) == 1.

 	Messages are encrypted by choosing a random number or one-time encryption key (using the passphrase, the plaintext hash, and the system nano time as sources of entropy), hashing the random number to create a one-time pad, xor-ing the one-time pad and the plaindata or plaintext to generate the cipher-